The New SEO: Why Trust and Expertise Matter More Than Keywords

 The new SEO prioritises content grounded in real-world experience.
 That means:

-If you want to multiply the impact of your content instantly, add one line of lived experience to every post.
+AI can’t replicate this, and Google recognises it as deep expertise.
+If you want to multiply the impact of your content instantly, add just one line of lived experience to every post.

 4. Create Content That Aligns With Buyer Intent